-Squash Canada operates a high performance program that includes a number of year round national teams and specific event teams that represent Canada at international competitions.
+Squash Canada operates a high performance program that includes a number of year round national squads and specific event teams that represent Canada at international competitions.

-Squash Canada operates several ‘national teams’, groups of athletes at different levels who are provided various recognition, annual training, coaching and/or monitoring services.
+Squash Canada operates several ‘national squads’, groups of athletes at different levels who are provided various recognition, annual training, coaching and/or monitoring services.
 These include:

-- High Performance Squad – Eligibility and Selection Criteria
+- Senior National Squad – Eligibility and Selection Criteria

-- NextGen Squad – Eligibility and Selection Criteria
+- NextGen National Squad – Eligibility and Selection Criteria

 - Junior National Squad – Eligibility and Selection Criteria